-Section 92.07 (Comprehensive Plans) of the Village of Walnut Creek, North Carolina Code of Ordinances includes details pertaining to how comprehensive plans should be applied to development within the village.
-The comprehensive plan and any ordinances are intended to guide and help accomplish a coordinated, adjusted, and harmonious development of the village and its environs.
+Section 92.07 (Comprehensive Plans) of the Village of Walnut Creek, North Carolina Code of Ordinances outlines how comprehensive plans should be applied to development within the village.
+The comprehensive plan and any ordinances are intended to guide and help accomplish a coordinated and harmonious development of the village and its environs.
 This includes adequate provision for traffic, the promotion of the healthful and convenient distribution of population, the promotion of good civic design and arrangement, the wise and efficient expenditure of public funds, and the adequate provision of public utilities, services and other public requirements.